jeansouzak/convocation/docs/requirements/convocation-game-prototype/game-rules/README.md

 Each turn, the player will have 2 "Convocations", these "Convocations" are a resource used for convoquing creatures to your side of the field, they are refilled every start of a turn, every creature will cost 1 "Convocation" by default;

-When the player is satisfied with his turn, he can pass the turn to the enemy player and the whole flow repeats itself;
+When the player is satisfied with his turn, he can pass the turn to the enemy player and the whole flow repeats itself.